telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 ## Design-time Issues with Visual Studio 2008

 Starting from **Q1 2009** (Version 2009.1.311) there is a brand new assembly installed in your GAC - **Telerik.Web.Design.dll**.
 We decided to separate the design-time code from the web control implementation code.
 The reasons are many - better separation of concerns, less assembly references for the main assembly (Telerik.Web.UI.dll).
-We now have the freedom to extend the design time capabilities of Telerik® UI for ASP.NET Ajax without bloating the main control assembly.
+We now have the freedom to extend the design time capabilities of Telerik® UI for ASP.NET AJAX without bloating the main control assembly.

 Why didn't we make it that way from the beginning?
 The only reason is that Visual Studio 2008 had a problem with loading GAC-ed design-time assemblies of control libraries deployed in the BIN folder of a web site.
 Strangely enough the problem didn't appear in Visual Studio 2005.
 The good news is that this bug has been fixed in Visual Studio 2008 SP1!
 The problem does not exist in Visual Studio 2010 RC and Visual Studio 2012 as well.

-If you for some reason cannot upgrade to **Visual Studio 2008 SP1** you might face the following exception after upgrading to Telerik® UI for ASP.NET Ajax Q1 2009 or later:
+If you for some reason cannot upgrade to **Visual Studio 2008 SP1** you might face the following exception after upgrading to Telerik® UI for ASP.NET AJAX Q1 2009 or later:

 * **Error Creating Control** - Telerik control